Suhel-Kap/the-crypto-studio/README.md

   ## IPFS usage

-    * NFT.STORAGE
+    => NFT.STORAGE
        All the files that consist an NFT are stored on the IPFS network using NFT.STORAGE The code snippets that are using NFT.STORAGE modules are located here:

-     * Spheron usage
+    => Spheron usage
          We uploaded our frontend into IPFS using Spheron our application url = https://the-crypto-studio-20be90.spheron.app/

-     * Ceramic Network which is based on the IPFS stack We are leveraging Orbis.club for our users Profiles and for creating communication discord like channels for each Space but also a unified and open GroupChat for the Crypto Studio users!
+    => Ceramic Network which is based on the IPFS stack We are leveraging Orbis.club for our users Profiles and for creating communication discord like channels for each Space but also a unified and open GroupChat for the Crypto Studio users!

-   ### Tableland usage
+   ## Tableland usage
-     *Tableand is used to create the metadata layer of the Crypto Studio NFTs inside the Smart Contract
+     =>Tableand is used to create the metadata layer of the Crypto Studio NFTs inside the Smart Contract

+  ## SmartContract

 Our contract is deployed and verified on polygon mumbai here is the mumbaiScan Link .